uprial/secretrooms/README.md

 ## Introduction

-Generate rails from spawn to mansion and monument, rare loot in chests and furnaces, allow Bazookas.
+Underground railways, rare loot, Bazookas, stronger mob AI and weapon.

 ## Features

-* Underground railways from a spawn location to a woodland mansion and an ocean monument with ladders from above at stations
+* Underground railways from a spawn location to a woodland mansion and an ocean monument with ladders from above at stations (disabled by default in config.yml)
 * Uncommon, rare, and epic loot in chests with higher probability in pyramids, mansions and bastions
 * Fuel and ingots in furnaces
 * Whirlpools in water with loot chests under magma blocks